Slow Cooker Meals

 Chocolate peanut clusters are a classic combination that just works!
 Smooth chocolate is melted, then mixed with crunchy, salty peanuts until coated.
 Once mixed together, portion them out into bite-sized pieces and let them cool for a few hours to harden.

 While this recipe is traditionally made on the stovetop, you can use your slow cooker to do all the work!
-Enjoy this chocolate crock pot candy as a quick sweet, and crunchy snack, or add it to a gift basket for any occasion!
+Enjoy this chocolate crock pot candy as a quick, sweet, and crunchy snack, or add it to a gift basket for any occasion!

 Why You’ll Love This Recipe